ksu-cs-textbooks/cc410/content/00-introduction/06-syllabus/_index.md

 Following along that real-world theme, programming assignments in this class will also be graded according to their conformance to coding style, documentation, and testing requirements.
 Each milestone’s rubric will include points assigned to each of these factors.
 It is not enough to simply write code that compiles and meets the specification; good code is readable, maintainable, efficient, and secure.
 The principles and practices of Object-Oriented programming that we will be learning in this course have been developed specifically to help address these concerns.

-**Exams:** There will be a couple of exams throughout the semester to check your understanding of various programming topics.
+**Concept Quizzes:** There will be a couple of concept quizzes throughout the semester to check your understanding of various programming topics.
 These will allow you to demonstrate your problem-solving skills and your ability to apply what you've learned to novel situations.

 **Final Project:** At the end of this course, you will design and develop a final project of your choosing to demonstrate your ability.
 This project can link back to your interest or other fields, and will serve as a capstone project for the Computational Core program.